EdinbR/EdinbR.github.io/_posts/2018-07-25-august-meeting-CurtisKephart.markdown

 **RMarkdown in production**

 >RMarkdown is a simple tool to mix your code (R, Python, Bash, etc.), results, and prose in a single document.
 In this talk we review a few extensions of this tool to make your data science workflow more efficient and your output more useful. <br/>
- * _Deploy to html, pdf, word, ppt, blogdown, bookdown._
+ * _Deploy to html, pdf, word, ppt, blogdown, bookdown and much more._
  * _RMarkdown Notebooks - Interact with and develop your document as you develop it._
+ * _HTMLWidgets - Embedding interactive JavaScrip visualizations in your R Markdown doc is easy._
  * _Parameterized markdown documents - specify parameters to customize and further automate your analysis._
  * _FlexDashboards - Embedding interactivity (Shiny Apps) in R Markdown documents._

 Should time allow it, Curtis can also give a quick demo of: